 It’s unlikely you’ll know you have commercial roof leaks until you are in the middle of heavy rainfall and you hear the drip, see the puddle, or arrive at your business to find a huge flooded mess.
-A roof leak can be devastating to a business if it is much more than a drip, especially if you don’t catch it right away.
+A roof leak can be devastating to a business if it is much more than a drip.
+Consequently, this is especially true if you don’t catch it right away.

 Water damage to your building is one problem.
 However, product damage and the risk to your equipment and electronics can leave you with extremely costly repairs and replacements on your hands.

-How does your commercial roof experience a leak?
-And what can you do if the worst happens?
+So, how do commercial roof leaks happen?
+And, what can you do if the worst happens?
 Keep reading for the details.

 What Causes a Leak in Your Business’s Roof?